nilearn/nilearn/doc/glm/first_level_model.rst

                                       basic_contrasts['scrambled']))
   }

 .. note:: The compute_contrast function can work with symbolic arguments if the contrast involves conditions defined in the design matrix.
 E.g. the 'faces-scrambled' contrast can also be computed using the command `compute_contrast('faces-scrambled')`.
-See :func:`nilearn.stats.first_level_model.FirstLevelModel.compute_contrast` for more information.
+See :func:`nilearn.glm.first_level_model.FirstLevelModel.compute_contrast` for more information.

 And finally we can compute the contrasts using the compute_contrast function.
 Refer to :ref:`sphx_glr_auto_examples_04_glm_first_level_models_plot_spm_multimodal_faces.py` for the full example.